MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 Settings in the OneDrive admin center are grouped into six categories:

-- **Sharing** - Instead of using this page, use the Sharing page in the new SharePoint admin center to configure your sharing options based on the decisions you made in Part 2, [Plan for OneDrive for enterprises](plan-onedrive-enterprise.md).
+- **Sharing** - Instead of using this page, use the [Sharing page in the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true), to configure your sharing options based on the decisions you made earlier in this guide.
+To learn more, see [Manage sharing settings](https://docs.microsoft.com/sharepoint/turn-external-sharing-on-or-off).

 - **Sync** - On the **Sync** page, you can configure sync restrictions based on file types, require that synced devices be domain joined, or restrict synchronization from computers running macOS.
 Depending on your device management tool, the PC device restrictions in this section may overlap other management settings.

 - **Storage** - On the **Storage** page, you specify the default OneDrive storage limit for users in your organization.
 You can also configure data retention settings for users whose accounts have been deleted (the maximum value is 10 years).
 These organization-wide configuration settings are applicable to all organizations, regardless of the device management tool they use.
 Use this page to configure the data retention value based on the decisions you made in Part 2, [Plan for OneDrive for enterprises](plan-onedrive-enterprise.md).

-- **Device Access** - On the **Device Access** page, you can restrict device access to OneDrive based on network location and apps that don't use modern authentication among other application management options.
-Depending on your device management tool, the restrictions configurable on this page may overlap with other management settings.
-If a conflict occurs with an Intune policy, for example, the Intune policy will take precedence for the users that policy targets.
+- **Device Access** - Instead of using this page, use the [Access control page in the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=accessControl&modern=true).

 - **Compliance** - The **Compliance** page provides a centralized list of links to auditing, DLP, retention, eDiscovery, and alerting capabilities within Microsoft 365 that are applicable to OneDrive.
 Selecting an item's link redirects you to the Compliance Center, where you can configure that item.
 You can create DLP policies from templates that protect certain types of data, such as Social Security numbers, banking information, and other financial and medical content.
 Some capabilities won't be available if you're using Intune (for example, device management).
 For a walkthrough of how to create DLP policies and apply them to OneDrive, see [Create a DLP policy from a template](/office365/securitycompliance/create-a-dlp-policy-from-a-template/).